prisong97/prisong97.github.io/_posts/2020-06-07-Capstone-Topic.md

 In my Capstone, I will be reviewing and comparing different methods for fitting mixture models.
 In a mixture model, observations are assumed to arise from one of M (finite or infinite) groups, where each group is modelled by a density typically from a parametric family.
 This model offers a conceptually flexible way of approximating distributions that cannot be satisfactorily modelled by a standard parametric family, as in the case of representing Singaporeans’ heights.
 For purposes of modelling, we often assume that each of the M groups is a latent variable, and subsequently seek to learn their distributions by estimating these distributions’ parameters.

-After some light reading, some of the material I seek to review are:
-1. Expectation-Maximisation Algorithm (an iterative process guaranteed to find the local maxima of the sub-populations’ parameters).
-2. Sampling methods (Acceptance-rejection sampling, Importance sampling, Metropolis-Hastings Algorithm, Gibbs Sampling etc.)
-3. Variational Inference (?)

-Hopefully, there would be time to apply these methods to a dataset!

-*edit:

-After chatting with my Prof, we have revised the scope of my project.
-Exact details to be laid out soon!